Pine Knob Music Theatre: History

 Pine Knob is the usual Detroit-area stop for some of the biggest tours of the summer concert season, including The Area:One and Area2 Festival, Crüe Fest, Ozzfest, Curiosa, Projekt Revolution, The Gigantour, Reggae Sunsplash and The Family Values Tour.
 Lilith Fair made a stop at the venue in every year it toured in the 1990s (1997–1999) and also during its revival tour in 2010.
 It was the Detroit-area stop for Warped Tour in 1996 and 1997, and also for the Lollapalooza tour in every year of its existence but one before the tour signed an exclusive deal with the city of Chicago.

-The venue also hosts the Lake Orion High School and Clarkston High School graduation ceremonies, typically held at the end of May or beginning of June.
-It also briefly hosted the Berkley High School graduation in 2021 due to being moved from Meadowbrook Amphitheatre due to the COVID-19 pandemic.
+The venue hosts the Lake Orion and Clarkston High School graduation ceremonies, typically held at the end of May or beginning of June.
+In 2021 it also hosted the Berkley High School graduation ceremony, as it was moved from its usual venue of Meadow Brook Amphitheatre due to the COVID-19 pandemic.

 The address of the amphitheater was officially changed in June 2019 from 7774 Sashabaw Road to 33 Bob Seger Drive, to honor the 33 shows he has done at the venue.
 He played his final show there on June 21, 2019.

+In June 2021, 313 Presents announced a five-year agreement with Lume Cannabis Co. at DTE Energy Music Theatre.
+The agreement included renovation of the Pine Tap to become the "Tree House Lounge" located inside DTE Energy Music Theatre's West Entrance.
+The 6,000 square-foot Tree House includes an indoor lounge area where guests can purchase Lume-branded merchandise and learn about the company's retail offerings.
+Cannabis consumption and purchase is not permitted on-premises.

-On January 14, 2022, the name was changed from DTE Energy Music Theatre back to its original name, Pine Knob Music Theatre.
+On January 14, 2022, the venue’s name was changed from DTE Energy Music Theatre back to its original name, Pine Knob Music Theatre.

 Time restrictions

 Because of the venue's close proximity to nearby residents, it is known for having a strict 11:00 pm noise curfew.
 The performers are subject to a $1,000 fine for every minute played past the curfew.

-The time restriction is said to be the reason behind the incident backstage between Marilyn Manson and Rob Zombie on October 12, 2012.
+The time restriction is said to been the reason for an incident backstage between Marilyn Manson and Rob Zombie on October 12, 2012.
 Opening for Rob Zombie, Marilyn Manson took the stage late, thus forcing Rob Zombie's set short to avoid the curfew.